emsifa/Block/README.md

 <?= Block::stop() ?>
 ```

 > All blocks above actually is optional.
-But we need to show you how real world like.

 #### Render It!

-Now you can render a page view with render method.
+Then you can render a page view with render method.

 ```php
 echo Block::render('pages/lorem-ipsum', [